giove91/hanabi/README.md

 This is a program that plays [Hanabi](https://boardgamegeek.com/boardgame/98778/hanabi).

 The main AI is contained in the directory `alphahanabi`.
-It currently plays well only the 5-player games.
+It currently plays well 4 and 5-player games.
 A sample (stupid) AI is provided in the directory `dummy`.

 Requirements